Jordlolk/Jordlolk/README.md

 ## My LinkedIn
 ### Procurando novas oportunidades de trabalho! / Currently seeking for new job opportunities !
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jord-allef-383aba240/)
+# if you wish to establish contact with me, kindly utilize email as it is the most efficient means of communication.
+Please feel free to reach out at your earliest convenience.
+# the Email is in the description
 ## Technologies that I have experience :